What is Terrain Flying

 - Flying in Mexico

-The original Advisory Circular was available in print in the 1960’s from $0.75 from the FAA.
+The original Advisory Circular was available in print in the 1960s for $0.75 from the FAA.
 It is no longer printed, and copies are much more difficult to find.
-We have digitized all of the pages from the original booklet, so that this very hard-won knowledge from generations past can be passed on to future generations of aviators.
+We have digitized all of the pages from the original booklet so that this very hard-won knowledge from generations past can be passed on to future generations of aviators.
 The knowledge shared here would take a lifetime and thousands of hours of flying to gain on your own.
 This knowledge was paid for in the blood of pilots who were not fortunate enough in the past century to have it compiled in a nice neat pamphlet.
 And, since the FAA has decided to stop distributing this knowledge, we thought we would step in and help.
 Click here to start in Chapter 1: Terrain Flying.